rdegges/python-ipify/README.rst

 **Not yet released.**

+- Improving test to actually validate IP addresses.
+Thanks to `@lethargilistic
+  <https://github.com/lethargilistic>`_ for the pull request!
 - Fixing URLs in the README / comments to point to https URLs.
 Thanks to `@ktdreyer <https://github.com/ktdreyer>`_ for the pull request!
 - Fixing typo in the README.
 Thanks `@prologic <https://github.com/prologic>`_